mertmcgert/HomeAutoBot/README.md

 ### Service API keys
 1. (optional) Create a LifX developer account and get an auth bearer token (https://api.developer.lifx.com/)
 2. (optional) Create a Nest developer account and get an auth bearer token, client id, client secret, etc. (https://developers.nest.com/)
+3. (optional) Download and run Harmony-API from https://github.com/maddox/harmony-api, if you wish to utilize the Harmony features
-3. Copy App.Config.Sample to App.Config, and place your authorization info into there
+4. Copy App.Config.Sample to App.Config, and place your authorization info into there

 ### Dependencies:
 1. OpenStreamDeck (https://github.com/OpenStreamDeck) - If you want to write back service info to your Stream Deck
 2. CommandLineParser (https://github.com/commandlineparser/commandline)
+3. Harmony-API (https://github.com/maddox/harmony-api) - If you want to use Harmony integration

 ### Running the application from CMD/StreamDeck
 1. Once built, you can run the app via CMD by typing: